 Sexually Transmitted Infection and Testing and Treatment

-Our Education and Prevention Department offers STD testing on Wednesday nights from 4:00 pm -8:00 pm.
-We test for syphilis, gonorrhea, chlamydia, and HIV.
-All Wednesday night testing is free and confidential.
+Our Community Health Initiatives team offers STI/HIV testing on Monday and Wednesday nights from 4:00 pm -8:00 pm.
+We test for syphilis, gonorrhea, chlamydia, hepatitis C and HIV.
+All STI/HIV testing night is free and confidential.

 Early detection is a key component in successful cancer treatment.
 Many individuals in the LGBTQ+ community miss out on important cancer screenings that can provide early detection.